 This guide is an excerpt from Elad’s book, High Growth Handbook, published by Stripe Press.
 It presents a playbook for navigating the most complex challenges that startups face.

 One of the biggest challenges a company faces as it scales is to revamp its recruiting and employee onboarding processes.
 When Twitter bought my startup it had just 90 employees.
-By the time I left two and half years later, Twitter had grown to close to 1,500 people—93% of the employees were new.
+By the time I left two and a half years later, Twitter had grown to close to 1,500 people—and 93% of the employees were new.

 In order to add 500 people a year you need to change the way you approach and scale your recruiting organization, you need to think deeply about employee onboarding, and you need to maintain and evolve your culture.

 Recruiting best practices